PHILLY CHEESESTEAK CASSEROLE

 1 tablespoon Worcestershire sauce

-Season your steaks on both sides with the Montreal steak seasoning and massage into the meat.
-Either heat your grill to medium high or heat a cast iron pan over medium high heat.
-Add the seasoned steaks to the very hot grill or smoking hot pan and cook until rare to medium rare (about 120 – 125 degrees), 5-7 minutes per side depending on thickness.
+Season the steaks on both sides with the Montreal steak seasoning and massage into the meat.
+Heat the olive oil in a large cast iron skillet over medium high heat.
+Add the seasoned steaks to the smoking hot pan and cook until rare to medium rare (about 120 – 125 degrees), 8-10 minutes per side depending on thickness.
 Note the steak will cook again in the casserole so you do not want to overcook initially.
 Set aside and let rest for at least 15 minutes.
 Cut into 1 – 1 ½” chunks.

-Place the bread cubes on a baking sheet and toast in the oven for 10 minutes at 350 degrees until lightly toasted.
+While the onions and peppers are cooking, place the bread cubes on a baking sheet and toast in the oven for 8-10 minutes at 350 degrees until lightly toasted.

 Spray a 9” x 13” pan with non-stick spray and spread the bread cubes evenly in the bottom.
 Top evenly with the steak and pepper mixture including the juices in the pan.